wikipathways/WikiPathways-SPARQL-book/feds.i.md

 ### Bioassays related to a pathway

-We can list all assays for a certain pathway with the following federated query:
+We can list all <topic>assays</topic> for a certain pathway with the following federated query:

 <sparql>allChEMBLAssays</sparql>